hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 # Launch the first container

-Now, you are ready to launch a container.
+Now, let's try to launch a container.
 To complete this tutorial, you need the following:

+- An active account in [Hyper_](hyper.sh)
 - Some credits or credit card info in your account
 - Setup `hyper` CLI on your laptop, configured with the credential